 Every 3 months, you will need to replace the hot tub's water.
-The frequency depends on a number of variables including the amount of use, attention paid to water quality maintenance, etc. You will know it is time for a change when you cannot control sudsing and/or you can no longer get the normal feel or sparkle to the water even though the key water balance measurements are all within the proper parameters.
+The vfrequency depends on a number of variables including the amount of use, attention paid to water quality maintenance, etc. You will know it is time for a change when you cannot control sudsing and/or you can no longer get the normal feel or sparkle to the water even though the key water balance measurements are all within the proper parameters.

 CAUTION!
 READ THIS BEFORE DRAINING: To decrease damage to the hot tub's components, turn off power to the hot tub at the circuit breaker before draining it.
 Do not turn the power back on until your hot tub has been refilled.
 There are certain precautions to keep in mind when draining your hot tub.
-If it is extremely cold, and the hot tub is outdoors, freezing could occur in the lines or the equipment (see "Winter-izing," page 72).
+If it is extremely cold, and the hot tub is outdoors, freezing could occur in the lines or the equipment (see "Winterizing," page 74).
 On the other hand, if it is hot outdoors, do not leave the hot tub's surface exposed to direct sunlight for long periods.

-Draining Procedures:
+A. Draining Procedures:

-- 1. Turn off power to hot tub at breaker. - Locate the 3" gray drain valve cap on side of the hot tub cabinet.
-Unscrew drain valve cap to expose the underlying male garden hose fitting (Figures A-B). - Attach female garden hose end to drain fitting and route opposite end of garden hose away from hot tub (Figure B). - Pull outward on garden hose end at drain connection (approx. 3/8") to open drain valve and release water from hot tub (Figure C).
-Water drains at approximately 3 gallons per minute. - After hot tub has drained, close drain valve by pushing inward on garden hose end at drain connection until you feel it bottom out.
-Remove garden hose and install gray drain cap before refilling hot tub.

-Note: The gray drain cap cannot be installed until the drain valve is closed.
-Refer to "Hot Tub Fill Up Procedure" (page 17) for recommended filling instructions.
+- 1. Turn off power to hot tub at breaker. - Locate drain hose line attached to one of the front corners 2 x 4 wood slat, Figure A. Hold drain hose above water line.
+Unscrew drain valve cap to expose the underlying male garden hose fitting, Figure B. - 3.
+Attach female garden hose end to drain fitting and route opposite end of garden hose away from hot tub.
+Note: Make sure to direct water away from hot tub. - After spa has completely drained, reinstall drain cap on drain valve finger tight!
+DO NOT OVERTIGHTEN! - 5.
+Place drain hose back inside the spa equipment bay.
+Note: Refer to "Hot Tub Fill Up Procedure" (page 17) for recommended filling instructions.